|

 "Hi, people.
 Enjoy the fanfic?
 Hope so.

-"So long, and thanks for reading this," Jackson said, waving.
 The midi finished.
 He turned it off and went to go have lunch.